 Bachelor of Science in Speech, Language & Hearing Sciences

 Are you interested in studying the various ways an infant acquires language?
 Helping an elderly person regain the power to connect with family and friends after a stroke?
 Conducting research on the causes of hearing loss or better treatments for swallowing disorders?
 By pursuing a career in speech-language pathology or audiology—whether in clinical practice, research or both—you can help people overcome difficulties in the most fundamental human activity of all: communication.
-If that’s your goal, this undergraduate program will prepare you well for the advanced study required for clinical certification in these fields.
+If that’s your goal, our BS in Speech, Language & Hearing Sciences program will prepare you well for the advanced study required for clinical certification in these fields.